brewdo/brewdo/README.md

     your home directory while maintaining the script in your git clone would not be a bad plan.

-3. Set the `BREWDO_DEBUG` environment variable to `1` to enable trace messages.
-If things go horribly wrong, these will be very useful.
-    Please don't submit an issue without them!

-4. Run
+3. Run

         sudo brewdo install

-    This will create the Homebrew owner, create the log directory `/var/log/homebrew`, set up a Sudo config, and clone Homebrew into `/usr/local`, owned by the new owner account.
+    This will create the Homebrew owner, create the log directory `/var/log/homebrew`, and clone Homebrew into `/usr/local`, owned by the new owner account.

+    (If this step complains that the owner account exists and you are sure that's correct, you can run `sudo brewdo deluser` to clear it out.)

-5. Finally, you can make brewdo easier to use by adding an alias to your `.profile`:
+4. Finally, you can make brewdo easier to use by adding an alias to your `.profile`:

         alias brew='brewdo brew'